discretize/discretize-gear-optimizer/docs/Contributing/Readme.md

 ### GW2 Components

 GW2 items, traits, skills, etc are rendered using the [gw2-ui](https://github.com/ManuelHaag/gw2-ui) library, created in-house for the discretize website and the optimizer.
 The latest version with performance improvements is actually currently on [a branch in Princeps' fork](https://github.com/gw2princeps/gw2-ui/tree/refactor-build), which is published to NPM as gw2-ui-bulk.

+> todo: fix the branching mess on princeps' gw2-ui repo

 Running `yarn develop` in a clone of that repository will open a [storybook](https://storybook.js.org/) which demonstrates most of the availible props for the GW2-UI components.
 For more information, ask in Discord.